wordofwarning/wordofwarning.org/current/2013-poolside/ltdcap/index.md

 ![Kitty Graham](kitty_graham.jpg)

 **PGB | FTSE**
 *I have a secret.
-Do you have a secret?*
+Do you?*
-We all have secrets.
-Some we will share and some we won't.
+ We all have secrets...
+Some we will share and others we won't.
 What is your secret worth?
-I'll tell you mine if you tell me yours...
+ Come and find out...
+I'll tell you mine if you tell me yours.

 **Rachel Gomme | Handover**
 *If I give you my hand, will you give me yours?*